jtomasevic/cinema/PreferredTechnologies.md

 ## Storages
 For internal storages we will use classic relation database like postgresql, and for the cases when we need speed, and scalability we will use DynamoDB (In user application services)

+## Video Streaming
+For the purpose of trailers, we have few options.
+- In house + cloud for deployment
+  I found this expensive
+- Using videos from IMDB  Could be a solid solution at least in the beginning to boost development.
+Not sure if this should be final one.
+- Hosting videos on professional platforms like Vimeo (no commercials like on YouTube, etc...)
+I would prefer this one.

 ... to be continued